aodn/utilities/pipeline/talend_test/README.md

 To use the integration with hosts on nectar first edit `test_configs/hosts`:

 - update ansible_host to point to the pipeline host.
-- update db_user to a user with database admin privileges on the pipeline host.
 - update file_store_type to 's3' if processed files are stored on s3 or 'file' if they are stored directly on the pipeline host.
 - update file_store to an s3 bucket (eg 's3://imos-data-pipeline-talend7') if processed files stored on s3 or a directory on the pipeline host (eg '/s3/imos-data') if they are stored directly on the pipeline host.